 Cyprus is one of those perfect countries that’s small enough to feel like you’ve seen a lot in just a few days, and big enough that it’s highlights range in incredible diversity – you’ll never be bored.
+Follow me on my road trip in Cyprus and discover incredible landscapes and architecture.

-Located in the crossroads between Europe, Asia, and Africa, this Mediterranean island is full of rich history, delicious food, and two very different cultures.
+Located in the crossroads between Europe, Asia and Africa, this Mediterranean island is full of rich history, delicious food, and two very different cultures.
 With cheap daily flights from Tel Aviv and Athens, Cyprus makes an ideal week-long summer getaway.

 THE PACKING EDIT